 Wi-Fi Interoperability Issues

-One way that allows the smart assistants to play music is to connect them to digital music providers, such as Amazon Music, YouTube, etc., via the 802.11 protocol (a.k.a.
-Wi-Fi).
-Nevertheless, Wi-Fi interoperability issues could occur due to the complex combinations between the various smart assistants and routers in the market.
-By simply pairing up the six most popular brands’ smart assistants (i.e. models from Amazon, Lenovo, Xiaomi, Alibaba, etc.) with 20 access points (i.e. the top-selling models from Apple, Google, Belkin, Netgear, etc), Allion’s experts have found irrational latencies and connection failures on some of the matches.
+One way that smart speakers play music is connecting them via Wi-Fi to digital music providers, such as Amazon Music, YouTube, and others.
+Nevertheless, Wi-Fi interoperability issues could occur due to the complex combinations between the various smart speakers and routers in the market.
+By simply pairing up the six most popular brands’ smart speakers (i.e. models from Amazon, Lenovo, Xiaomi, Alibaba, etc.) with 20 access points (i.e. the top-selling models from Apple, Google, Belkin, Netgear, etc), Allion’s experts have found irrational latency and connection failures on some of the matches.
 These issues can seriously decrease user satisfaction.

 Figure 2: Test Bed (Wireless Access Points) shows in Allion’s Device Library which catalogs over 10 thousands devices.